- Winter health risks are not a single seasonal event but a multi-variable map: respiratory, cardiac, trauma, environmental and viral.

 - Medications complete — especially inhalers, nitrates, beta-blockers, antihypertensives

-- Pulse oximeter (if a household member has COPD/asthma/heart failure)
+- Pulse oximeter (if a household member has Chronic Obstructive Pulmonary Disease (COPD)/asthma/heart failure)

 - Thermometer, analgesic, oral rehydration solution (for norovirus)